 An NTSB staff member said that the said call was placed roughly at 9:19 a.m. and there followed an incoherent speech that ended with the representative telling the Fire Department that they would call right back.
-The callback was never to be, and about 11 minutes later, the blast rocked the whole block, destroying buildings on either side of Park Avenue; forming a crater on the street and upsetting train service on the grand Metro-North trails until late in the day.
+The callback was never to be, and about 11 minutes later, the blast rocked the whole block, destroying buildings on either side of Park Avenue; forming a crater on the street, and upsetting train service on the grand Metro-North trails until late in the day.

-Among the findings by the Safety Board was that the nearby soil contained natural gas in varying concentration.
+Among the findings by the Safety Board was that the nearby soil contained natural gas in varying concentrations.
 Robert Sumwalt, an NTSB Board member also revealed that the gas main buried near the scene at 116th Street, Park Avenue dated back to 1887, which is 127 years ago.
 It was also found that Con Edison Inc. had failed to install valves that would have made it simpler to shut off the gas that fed the fire.

 In two minutes, the New York City Police Department and the New York City Fire Department had already arrived at the scene of the accident.
-Two fire companies located about five blocks to the south in an FDNY firehouse accounted not only hearing, but also feeling the effects of the enormous blast; they immediately alerted the unit’s mail office.
+Two fire companies located about five blocks to the south in an FDNY firehouse accounted for not only hearing but also feeling the effects of the enormous blast; they immediately alerted the unit's mail office.
 The incident shot up to a five-alarm fire within record time; which brought more than 250 fire-fighters to the spot.

 The American Red Cross in New York responded immediately and could be seen helping those displaced.
 The Public School 57 was being used as a makeshift center as the MTA buses transported those affected to a Salvation Army refuge center at 125th Street.